-The 4-wire AND 4-wire group channel buttons
+The 4-Wire AND 4-Wire group channel buttons

-4-wire button (#3)

-The 4W button allows for enabling or disenabling the connection for the 4-wire device.
-Two modes will be toggled by pressing 4W button.
-The LED on the top of the 4W button is lit when the connection is selected.
+4-Wire button (#3): The 4W button allows for enabling or disenabling the connection for the 4-Wire device.

-4-wire group channel button (#4)

-Press the 4-wire group button (#4) on the front panel and select the Genie group channel for the 4-wire device.
+4-Wire group channel button (#4): Press the 4-Wire group button (#4) on the front panel and select the Genie group channel for the 4-Wire device.
 The Genie group channel will be changed from 1 to 5, and 'A' (All) by each pressing.
-The group channel 1 will come again after 'A' (All).
-Selected 4-wire group channel is displayed on the Normal menu.